nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    2. Test case: Similar to previous. <br>
    Expected: Similar to previous.

+### Viewing student contacts from a group

+Command: `viewcontact` <br>
+More information on usage: [viewcontact command](UserGuide.html#view-student-contacts-in-an-existing-group-viewcontact)

+1. Viewing student contacts in an existing group in ArchDuke.

+   1. Prerequisites: There exists a group with the group name `NUS Fintech Society` in ArchDuke.

+   2. Test case: `viewcontact g/NUS Fintech Society` <br>
+      Expected: All student contacts assigned to the group `NUS Fintech Society` is shown on the result display.

+   3. Other incorrect view contact commands to try: `viewcontact`, `viewcontact g/`, `viewcontact t/` etc. <br>
+      Expected: No student contact is shown on the result display.
+Error details shown in the error message.

+2. Viewing student contacts in a group that does not exist.

+   1. Prerequisites: There exists no group with the group name `NUSSU` in ArchDuke.

+   2. Test case: `viewcontact g/NUSSU` <br>
+      Expected: No student contact is shown on the result display.
+Error details shown in the error message.

 ### Saving data

 1. Dealing with missing/corrupted data files